 In this paper we will describe a picture of an appropriate space of real analytic unimodal maps, which will give a justification for the special role of the quadratic family.
-We will use it to transfer some important dynamical properties from the quadratic family to any non-trivial real analytic family of unimodal maps.
+We will use it to transfer some important dynamical properties from the quadratic family to any non-trivial real analytic family of quasiquadratic maps (a class which includes maps with negative Schwarzian derivative, see §2.8 for the precise definition).

-A unimodal map is called regular if it has a periodic attractor.
+A unimodal map is called regular if its critical point belongs to the basin of a hyperbolic periodic attractor and all its periodic orbits are hyperbolic.
 It is called stochastic if it has an invariant measure absolutely continuous with respect to the Lebesgue measure.
 Given a smooth one-parameter family $\{f_t\}$ of unimodal maps, we refer to a parameter t as regular or stochastic if the corresponding map f_t is such.
 The set of regular parameter values is always open.
-The set of stochastic parameter values has positive Lebesgue measure for an open set of families containing the quadratic family $\{Q{\lambda}\}$ much more is known:
+The set of stochastic parameter values has positive Lebesgue measure for an open set of families containing the quadratic family $\{J_t\}$ much more is known:

-- The set of regular parameter values λ is open and dense in the quadratic family [L3, GS2]. - The set of stochastic parameter values λ has full Lebesgue measure in the complement of the regular parameters [L6].
+- The set of regular parameter values λ is open and dense in the quadratic family [L4,GS2]. - The set of stochastic parameter values λ has full Lebesgue measure in the complement of the regular parameters [L7].